Arunabhagit/Data-Driven-Marketing-Optimization-Enhancing-Engagement-Conversions-and-Customer-Satisfaction/README.md

 **Power BI Desktop**
 •	Version : Power BI Desktop May 2025 Update (Version 2.128.x)
 •	Description: Power BI is a business analytics tool that enables data transformation, modeling, and rich interactive visualizations.

+# Overview

+The Marketing Manager at ShopEasy has reported ongoing challenges with the effectiveness of recent marketing campaigns.
+Despite increased investment, the company has experienced a decline in both customer engagement and conversion rates, leading to a disappointing return on investment.
+To address this issue, a comprehensive data analysis is requested to evaluate the performance of current marketing strategies and identify areas for improvement.
+ShopEasy has collected extensive data from multiple sources, including customer reviews, social media interactions, and campaign performance metrics.
+A thorough analysis of this data is expected to uncover actionable insights that can help optimize marketing efforts and improve overall outcomes.

+# Anaysis and Decisions